UpayanGhosh/Chat-with-Code/Guide.md

 # Local AI Agents — a from-scratch investigative walkthrough (Ollama + LangChain + RAG)

-In this article, we will reconstruct your project **as if we were building it from scratch**, one design decision at a time, until every line of your handwritten Python files feels inevitable.
+In this article, we will reconstruct this project **as if we were building it from scratch**, one design decision at a time, until every line of handwritten Python files feels inevitable.

 The project title I’ll use throughout is **“Local AI Agents”**, and the core idea is deceptively simple: